michael-buschbeck/michael-buschbeck.github.io/_posts/2013-10-28-attiny45-as-i2c-master-prelude.markdown

 title: Prelude to a bus
 ---

-> Wherein I set out to attach all peripherals of my Arduino project to a single I&sup2;C bus
+> I want to attach all my Arduino peripherals to a single I&sup2;C bus,
-> and, in that process, discover that I need to put some ATtiny45 brains into my knock detector.
+> and it turns out that one of my sensors needs to get its own ATtiny45 brain to make that work.

 ******